 “Housework and housekeeping is for girls, not roaming in discos and bars at night doing wrong things, wearing wrong clothes.
 About 20 per cent of girls are good.”

-Singh, whose death sentence is currently on appeal, also claims that executing him and the other convicted rapists will endanger future rape victims.
+Singh also claimed that executing him and the other convicted rapists will endanger future rape victims.

 “The death penalty will make things even more dangerous for girls,” he says.
 “Before, they would rape and say, ‘Leave her, she won’t tell anyone.’
 Now when they rape, especially the criminal types, they will just kill the girl.
 Death.”

-The interview, which BBC Four will air on its Storyville programme to coincide with International Women’s Day this Sunday, will be seen by women’s rights groups as compelling evidence of the appalling attitudes shown by many Indian men towards women.
+The interview, aired on BBC Four on its Storyville programme that coincided with International Women’s Day, The show was seen by women’s rights groups as compelling evidence of the appalling attitudes shown by many Indian men towards women.
+You

 The lawyers who defended the gang in court express similarly extreme views.